Big-Life-Lab/PHES-ODM/metadata.md

 ## WWMeasure

-Measurement result (ie. single variable) obtained by analyzing a potentially positive SARS-CoV-2 wastewater sample.
+Measurement result (ie. single variable) from a wastewater sample. `WWMeaasure` includes data that is commonly collected by staff at wastewater laboratories where measurement is performed using an assay method (see [AssayMethod](#assaymethod)), but can also be performed using specific instruments (see [Instruments](#instrument).
+Measures performed at the site of the wastewater sample are reported in `SiteMeasure`.

 -   **uWwMeasureID**: (Primary key) Unique identifier a measurement within the measurement table.